-- Our preference is using our dynamo hub, so if you have a dynamo hub already – get charging with the below power supplies!
+- Our preference is using our super efficient dynamo hub.
+If you use dynamo lights already – get charging with the below power supplies.

 - If you use a laptop – solar+battery is most likely your best option because of the big panels and batteries available.
 Just like a laptop, these goods are not lightweight or space savvy!

 - Solar and/or external battery packs are great for the budget conscious.

 - If you only need a small amount of extra power between destinations, an external battery is the best solution for you.
 These can be great for laptop users if you’re prepared to carry the weight.

 If you know of any other great, reputable products that we have missed, please leave a comment below and we will edit the page when possible.